1,3-butylene Glycol (CAS 107-88-0) Market Size, Share, Value, and Competitive Landscape 2021

 1,3-Butanediol (also known as 1,3-butylene glycol, butane-1,3-diol, or 1,3-dihydroxybutane) is a diol used as a chemical intermediate in the manufacture of polyester plasticizers and other products.
 It finds some use as a solvent for flavorings and as a humectant in pet foods, tobacco and cosmetics.
 It is one of four stable structural isomers of butanediol.
 In biology, 1,3-butanediol is used as a hypoglycaemic agent.
 1,3-Butanediol can be converted into β-hydroxybutyrate and serve as a substrate for brain metabolism.

-This report contains market size and forecasts of 1,3-butylene Glycol (CAS 107-88-0) in Germany, including the following market information:
+This report contains market size and forecasts of 1,3-butylene Glycol (CAS 107-88-0) in Southeast Asia, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the 1,3-butylene Glycol (CAS 107-88-0) manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on 1,3-butylene Glycol (CAS 107-88-0) production and consumption in Germany
+This report also analyses and evaluates the COVID-19 impact on 1,3-butylene Glycol (CAS 107-88-0) production and consumption in Southeast Asia

 Total Market by Segment: